-Physics is the most fundamental and all-inclusive of the sciences, and those who study it will gain an understanding of the basic laws that govern everything from the very small subatomic scale to the very large cosmic scale.
+Physics is the most fundamental of the experimental sciences, as it seeks to explain the universe itself, from the very smallest particles, quarks to the vast distances between galaxies.
+Physics is the study of motion, forces, fields and energy.
+Those who study it will gain an understanding of the basic laws that govern matter.
 The study of physics provides us with an unparalleled power of analysis that is useful in the study of the other sciences, engineering and mathematics, as well as in daily life.
-Physics is the most fundamental of the experimental sciences, as it seeks to explain the universe itself, from the very smallest particles, quarks to the vast distances between galaxies.

 - Physics 1: Introductory Physics